A mathematical programming-based solution method for the nonstationary inventory problem under correlated demand: A stochastic optimisation model under policy Lg

-We now simplify the stochastic programming in Fig.\ref{spmodel} by applying the following lemma. \begin{lemma}[{\bf Law of total expectation} \cite{weiss2006}] If $X$ is an integrable random variable (i.e. $\text{E}[X] < \infty$) and $Y$ is any random variable, not necessarily integrable, on the same probability space, then
+by applying Lemma \ref{doubleexpectation}. \begin{lemma}[{\bf Law of total expectation} \citep{weiss2006}] If $X$ is an integral random variable (i.e. $\text{E}[X] < \infty$) and $Y$ is any random variable, not necessarily integral, on the same probability space, then

-i.e., the expected value of the conditional expected value of $X$ given $Y$ is the same as the expected value of $X$. \end{lemma} Thus, the expected value of the conditional expected value of the random demand $d_t$, for $t=\{1, \ldots, T\}$, given the realised demand informations set $\mathcal{D}_t$ is the same as the expected value of unconditional $d_t$.
-Therefore, the objective function (\ref{objsp}) in Fig. \ref{spmodel} can be rewritten as follows.
+i.e., the expected value of the conditional expected value of $X$ given $Y$ is the same as the expected value of $X$. \end{lemma}

-The stochastic lot-sizing problem with correlated demand now can be regarded as the similar to the independent demand case, which has been extensively discussed in \cite{rossietal2015}.
-We will demonstrate how to approximate it in the next section.
+Existing studies, no matter they modelled the correlated demand as a time-series process or MMFE, generally update future demand distributions based on up-to-date demand realisations.
+However, Eq. (\ref{objsp2}) shows that the future demand distributions are updated with unconditional means and covariances.
+Therefore, under Lemma \ref{doubleexpectation}, the nonstationary stochastic inventory problems under correlated demand can be tackled in a way that is similar to the independent demand cases.